ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

   This includes the creation of pkX and skX.
 - PDM data flow between Client and Server.

-These steps MAY be in the same session or in separate sessions.
-That is, the cryptographic secrets MAY be created beforehand and used in the PDM data flow at the time of the "real" data session.
+The first step of cryptographic secret creation should happen beforehand separately.
+This can be done as a part of a PDMv2 registration protocol which is out-of-scope of this document.
+These secrets will be used in the PDMv2 data flow at the time of "real" data session, as mentioned in step 2.

 After-the-fact (or real-time) data analysis of PDM flow may occur by network diagnosticians or network devices.
 The definition of how